DiffPuter: Empowering Diffusion Models for Missing Data Imputation

 \subsection{Ablation Studies}

-In this section, we conduct ablation studies to evaluate the efficacy of the individual designs of \modelname, e.g., iterative training, as well as the robustness of \modelname, e.g., performance under varying missing ratios.

-\paragraph{Does iterative training improve Diffusion Imputation?} In Fig.~\ref{fig:iter}, we present the performance of \modelname's imputation results from increasing EM iterations.
+\textbf{Impacts of the number of EM iterations.} In Fig.~\ref{fig:iter}, we present the performance of \modelname's imputation results from increasing EM iterations.
 Note that $k = 0$ represents the imputation result of a randomly initialized denoising network, and $k = 1$ represents the performance of a pure diffusion model without iterative refinement.
 It is clearly observed that a single diffusion imputation achieves only suboptimal performance, while \modelname's performance steadily improves as the number of iterations increases.
 Additionally, we observe that \modelname does not require a large number of iterations to converge.
 In fact, $4$ to $5$ iterations are sufficient for \modelname to converge to a stable and satisfying state.

-\paragraph{Performance under varying missing ratios.} Finally, we investigate if the performance of \modelname will be highly impacted by the missing ratios compared with other imputation methods.
-In Fig.~\ref{fig:missing-ratio}, we compare \modelname's MAE score on the Beijing dataset's continuous features with other SOTA imputation methods under missing ratio $r = 0.3, 0.5,$ and $0.7$.
-We find that the most competitive baseline method, Remasker, performs well under low missing ratios.
-However, when the missing ratio becomes large, its performance drops significantly, being surpassed by all other methods.
-Our \modelname exhibits the most robust performance across increasing missing ratios.
-Even with a missing ratio of $0.7$, it maintains very good imputation performance.
+\textbf{Impacts of the number of sampled imputations per iteration.} To obtain the expected value of missing entries, we have to sample a number of examples from the conditional distribution (via the reverse diffusion process).
+Therefore, the number $N$ should have a huge impact on \modelname's performance.
+In \Cref{fig:num-sample}, we study the impacts of the number of samples on the imputation results.
+As expected, a very small $N$ leads to poor performance and large variance, while increasing the sampling number consistently improves the performance and reduces the variance.
+An optimal and stable performance can be achieved at $N \ge 10$.
+Since the sampling time is linear w.r.t. to the sample number, we use $N=10$ by default.

+\textbf{Impacts of the number of sampling steps in diffusion.} Another hyperparameter impacting the performance and training speed is the number of sampling steps $M$ in the reverse process of diffusion.
+By default, \modelname set $M = 50$, and we study the impact of reducing $M$ in ~\Cref{fig:sampling-step}.
+As demonstrated, reducing the diffusion sampling steps can greatly reduce the training time at the cost of only a slight performance drop.
+More detailed, reducing the sampling step from 50 to 20 reduces about $25\%$ of training time cost, with only $3\%$ performance drop.
+Therefore, when time costs are high, and precision requirements are not stringent, the training speed can be further increased by reducing the sampling steps.